Multinomial Backtesting of Distortion Risk Measures: Online Appendix

 We investigate the power of the backtests for log returns of the S\&P 500 during three different time periods, starting at the beginning of the years 2008, 2012 and 2019, respectively.
 Since we are focussing on losses, we consider the negative of the log returns, i.e., downside risk measures are statistical functionals of the upper tail of the corresponding distributions.

-The exemplary time series models used are GARCH processes with normal innovations $GARCH(p,q)$ with $p=q$ and $p=1,3,5$.
+The exemplary time series models used are GARCH processes with standard normal innovations $GARCH(p,q)$ with $p=q$ and $p=1,3,5$.
+The model classes are nested; larger $p$ corresponds to a larger class and higher complexity.
 We consider two different methodologies to fit the models and to apply our backtesting procedure.
 The first approach fits the GARCH-processes to the first 250 resp.~500 data points.
 The backtest is then applied to the 1000 following observations of the processes.
 The second approach does not assume that the true data-generating mechanism is a GARCH-process with constant parameters, but refits the processes at each point of time based on the latest 250 resp.~500 data points to produce a model for the next innovation.
 Again 1000 observations are used for the backtest.

 QQ-plots demonstrate that innovations are not Gaussian and that the models are misspecified.
 We illustrate this for fits based on 500 data points in Figure~\ref{QQ-plots}.
 The deviations from normality in the upper tail are of different size when varying the time period, model, and fitting methodology.
 Risk measures backtests capture the importance of these discrepancies in terms of specific functionals of the downside risk.
-We consider $AV@R$ and $GlueV@R$ with the same parameters as before.
-The probabilities of rejection (corresponding to the power) is estimated in $2000$ runs of the backtest for $m=8$ and a partition $\alpha_0 < \alpha_1 < \dots < \alpha_m < \alpha_{m+1} = 1$ such that $\alpha_i = i / (m+1) \cdot \alpha$, $i \in \{1, \dots, m \}$.
+All fitted GARCH processes satisfy Bollerslev's condition for weak stationarity, cf. \cite{BOLLERSLEV1986307}, or also \cite{Lindner2009} for a concise survey of stationarity conditions.